brefphp/bref/docs/function/local-development.md

 > To run **web apps** locally, see [Local development for HTTP applications](/docs/web-apps/local-development.md) instead.

-The `vendor/bin/bref local` command invokes your [PHP functions](/docs/runtimes/function.md) locally.
+The `serverless bref:local` command invokes your [PHP functions](/docs/runtimes/function.md) locally, using PHP installed on your machine.
 You can provide an event if your function expects one.

+> **Note:**
+> The `serverless bref:local` command is a simpler alternative to the native `serverless invoke local` command, which tries to run PHP using Docker with very little success.
+Use `bref:local` instead of `invoke local`.

 For example, given this function: